Log4j & Log4j2

-Log4j: First you need to download the log4j package from the log4j official site.
-Place the log4j-*.jarfile from the package in your project and add it to the build path.
+2. Place the log4j-*.jar file from the package in your project and add it to the build path.

-Maven: Alternatively you can use Maven for organizing both Log4j and its InsightOps plugin.
-For this you can simply replace the two steps above with adding the following dependencies to your project:
+You can use Maven to organize both Log4j2 and its InsightOps plugin.
+Simply add these following dependencies to your project:

 1